gasolin/aframe-href-component/README.md

 Add `href` attribute to any a-frame tag, such as `href="www.sample.com"`.
 To turn the object as a normal web link. [demo](https://gasolin.github.io/aframe-href-component/basic/link.html)

+As normal web page, you could add extra `target="_blank"` attribute in this a-frame tag to open web link in a new window.

 ### Anchor support (experimental)

 Besides the normal hyper link. you can add in-page anchor like `href="#id"` to any a-frame tag.